 Your home is probably one of the largest investments you’ll make in your life.
 Homeownership comes with many benefits, not to mention the pride of owning your own house.
-However, there are some more complicated aspects of being a homeowner (besides figuring out what color to paint the kitchen.)
-One of those complicated things is buying home insurance.
-You might be wondering what exactly homeowners insurance covers and how it protects your house.
-We’ll go over five different areas that home insurance covers and explain how home insurance protects your home.
+However, there are some more complicated aspects of being a homeowner.
+One of those things is buying home insurance.
+You might be wondering what exactly homeowners insurance covers and how it protects your home.
+We’ll go over five different areas that home insurance covers and explain how it protects your home.

 Okay, obviously homeowners insurance protects your home.
 What we’re talking about is the dwelling or structure of the house itself.
-Your home insurance will protect against damage to your house that’s caused by covered losses such as fire, lightning, and hail.
-We say covered losses because certain things are excluded from home insurance.
+Your home insurance will protect against damage to your house that’s caused by fire, vandalism, lightning, and hail.
+We say this because certain things are excluded from home insurance.
 For example, flooding is typically not covered, and neither are earthquakes.
 It’s important to read your policy carefully so you know what is and is not covered.

 Now, as far as how much property coverage you need, it’s a good idea to insure your home for its replacement cost, which is the cost of rebuilding your home from the ground up like you would have to do if it were destroyed by a fire.
 Those extra expenses associated with rebuilding can add up, so it’s important to have enough insurance to cover them.

-It’s a good idea to take a home inventory so that you know exactly how much homeowners insurance you need for your belongings.
-A home inventory is essentially a list of all of the belongings in your home.
+It’s a good idea to take a home inventory so that you know exactly how much insurance you need for your belongings.
+A home inventory is essentially a list of all of the belongings in your home and their value.
 It can also help you if you ever have to file a claim because you’ll know exactly what to claim.

 Pro tip: Insure your personal property for its replacement cost value.
-This can allow you to replace your belongings at today’s prices.
-If you insure your belongings for their actual cash value you will only get their value at the time of the loss (meaning their depreciated value, which may not be enough to replace them.)
+This will allow you to replace your belongings at today’s prices.
+If you insure your belongings for their actual cash value you will only get their value at the time of the loss (meaning their depreciated value, which may not be enough to replace them).